apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nate Diaz defeats Jorge Masvidal by majority decision in rematch of UFC veterans**
+**California family's $444 receipt from Trader Joe's goes viral on social media: 'Insane'**

-You can read more about it [here](https://sports.yahoo.com/nate-diaz-defeats-jorge-masvidal-by-majority-decision-in-rematch-of-ufc-veterans-060246438.html).
+You can read more about it [here](https://nypost.com/2024/07/06/lifestyle/california-familys-444-receipt-from-trader-joes-goes-viral-on-social-media-insane/).

 ## Requirements
 - Python 3.8